All Episodes

 And welcome.

-Live from the Southern Command in Sunny South Florida.
+Live from the Southern Command in sunny South Florida.

-It's open line Friday.
+It's Open Line Friday.

 And we've got a lot to do today.

-I mean, it's a virtual smorgasboard out there today, a virtual buffet of news items from across the spectrum, ladies and gentlemen, from the ridiculous to the hilarious to the serious.
+A virtual buffet of news items from across the spectrum, ladies and gentlemen.

 And you are at the one radio program that combines all that.

-Open line Friday, we also add your phone calls, and you and you know, Monday through Thursday, we talk about what interests me.
+And, you know, Monday through Thursday, we talk about what interests me.

 So here's the telephone number, 800-282-2882.

-The email address is rush at EIBNet.com.
+The email address is rush at EIBnet.com.

-Well, they've given they've given the all clear.
+Well, they've given the all-clear.

-Uh uh the substance did not pose a threat to passengers.
+The substance did not pose a threat to passengers.

 It was removed for testing.

-Uh well, not in Penn Station HR.
+But anyway, well, not in Penn Station, HR.

-Could be an engineer's urine bottle.
+It could be an engineer's urine bottle.

 I think they took the information that we gave and made the judgments they thought were necessary.

-Overreacted for crying out you know, this is this this proves I have I have a theory, and I've had this theory for a long time.
+I have a theory, and I've had this theory for a long time.

-If we had known every detail of the September 11th attacks, and if Bush had gone on television on September 10th, and announced those details and then said, Here are the 19 that we have apprehended.
+If we had known every detail of the September 11th attacks, and if Bush had gone on television on September 10th and announced those details and then said, here are the 19 that we have apprehended.

 Don't you think this is a bit of an overreaction?